Flight-Free-UK/flight_free_uk_website/source/posts/individual-action-vs-system-change.html.markdown

 Being a behaviour change organisation, Flight Free UK analyses what leads people to behave in a certain way, and how this can be altered.
 We know that information is vital to people making a climate friendly choice.
 “It’s not because we don’t care, it’s because we don’t know,” says [Maja Rosén](https://flightfree.co.uk/post/the-best-new-years-resolution-ever/) of the Swedish *flygfritt* campaign.
 “I didn’t know the climate impact, and when I saw the numbers I stopped straight away,” says traveller [Evelina Utterdahl](https://flightfree.co.uk/post/evelina-utterdahl-earth-wanderess/).

 So information is key, and it would be far more effective if the messaging were coming from the state.
 When legislation was passed to include health warnings on cigarette packets, [14% of smokers reduced the amount they smoked, with 5% quitting altogether](https://pubmed.ncbi.nlm.nih.gov/22706360/).
 Imagine if health warnings were attached to airline tickets?
 “Your flight, London to Lima, 3.25 tonnes CO2.
-Average annual carbon footprint of someone living in Perú, 1.74 tonnes”
+Average annual carbon footprint of someone living in Perú, 1.74 tonnes.”

 In other words, your return flight to Machu Picchu creates almost double *per passenger* the carbon emissions of someone actually living there.
 Might that information make us think twice about our holiday?